Petitions seeking postponement of NEET-JEE rejected: Exams must go on says SC

 Do you know what is the loss to the country and peril to the students, Justice Mishra said.

-The exam body however said that the exams must go on.
+The exam body, however, said that the exams must go on.

-Justice Mishra also said, ' are you not demanding that the court should be opened up amid COVID-19?
+Justice Mishra also said, 'are you not demanding that the court should be opened up amid COVID-19?
 Do you see this glass partition fixed here.
 When we are getting ready to open up, you say that the exams should not be held, Justice Mishra also said.

 While referring to the coronavirus pandemic, the plea had sought quashing of July 3 notices issued by the National Testing Agency (NTA), by which it was decided to conduct Joint Entrance Examination (Main) April 2020 and National Eligibility-cum-Entrance Test (NEET)-Undergraduate exams in September.